Introduction to Generalised Linear Mixed Models using R

 Practical work will be based on the R software; see https://www.r-project.org/.
 Model fitting will mainly be done using the CRAN package GLMMadaptive.

 All training is online and will be delivered live each day between 09:00 and 17:30 (GMT).
 Delivery platform: Zoom, which may be freely accessed.
 Questions may be asked using Zoom's chat box.
 Note our online courses are delivered by a team of two presenters, meaning at least one presenter is always available to provide additional support.
-During presentations the team member who is not speaking can take questions in addition to the presenter.
+During presentations, the team member who is not speaking can take questions in addition to the presenter.
+We also use Zoom meetings rather than webinars to encourage further interaction during an online course.

 Who Should Attend?